-Contractor Name

-Legal Address

-City, State, Zip

-Telephone Number Email Address Fax Number (if available)

-Disclosure of the information contained in this Form is required by the Section 50-35 of the Illinois Procurement Act (30 ILCS 500).
-This information shall become part of the publicly available contract file.
-This Form B must be completed for bids in excess of \$10,000, and for all open-ended contracts.

-DISCLOSURE OF OTHER CONTRACTS AND PROCUREMENT RELATED INFORMATION

-1. Identifying Other Contracts & Procurement Related Information.
-The BIDDER shall identify whether it has any pending contracts (including leases), bids, proposals, or other ongoing procurement relationship with any other State of Illinois agency: Yes No

-If "No" is checked, the bidder only needs to complete the signature box on the bottom of this page.

-2. If "Yes" is checked.
-Identify each such relationship by showing State of Illinois agency name and other descriptive information such as bid or project number (attach additional pages as necessary).
-SEE DISCLOSURE FORM INSTRUCTIONS:

-THE FOLLOWING STATEMENT MUST BE CHECKED

-Signature of Authorized Representative Date
+Contractor Name Legal Address City, State, Zip Telephone Number Email Address Fax Number (if available) Disclosure of the information contained in the LCS 500).
+This information shall become papids in excess of \$10,000, and for all open-er art of the publicly available contract DISCLOSURE OF OTHER CO NTRACTS AND PROCUREMENT RELATED INFORMATION 1.
+Identifying Other Contracts & Procure pending contracts (including leases), bids, pullinois agency: Yes No If "No" is checked, the bidder only needs to proposals, or other ongoing procure ement relationship with any other State of 2.
+If "Yes" is checked.
+Identify each such descriptive information such as bid or project FORM INSTRUCTIONS: THE FOLLO DWING STATEMENT MUST BE C HECKED Signature of Authorized Representative Date